maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - (Adaptive) SAM + optimizer

 For training large models when memory is an issue
-- AdaFactor (although AdamW might be better for Large LMs)
+- AdaFactor (although AdamW might be better for Large LMs, see twitter thread and GOPHER paper)
 - Distributed Shampoo
 - Novograd
 - AdaGraft